 Your stay comes complete with two beautiful and extremely mellow cats, Roger and Hank!
 However, the cats are never allowed in the guest bedroom and most guests with allergies have reported that they had no reaction during their stay.
 They take some time to warm up to others and often tend to disappear when guests arrive.

 The house is newly renovated, very clean and cozy with a modern feel and lots of light.
 It's on the top floor so I have a nice view of Twin Peaks and Eureka Valley which is especially pretty at night.
 The kitchen, living room, backyard, and washer/dryer are available for guests to use.
-While the bedroom does not have a TV, I have a 37" flat screen in the living room that you are more than welcome to use.
-I have a decent selection of independent films and documentaries if you feel like chilling out and watching a movie.
+Note that the bedroom does not have a TV, however, the wifi can get you connected on your laptop.

 I've lived in San Francisco for 18 years I am not exaggerating when I say that I am in love with this city.
 I know the city very well and can help guide you to destinations that are worthwhile (and those that aren't).
 I hope you will grow to love San Francisco as much as I do.